See the structure your ears already hear

 Works with your files

-Open Guitar Pro files directly — no export step needed.
+Open Guitar Pro files directly — modern or legacy, no export step needed.

 Frequently Asked Questions